AndyHeardApps/Revertible/README.md

 There are also a couple of `setWithTransaction(_ closure: _)` functions that allow you to make modifications within the closure that are all applied at once and stored as a single change in the history.

 That's all you need to do.
 There are different interfaces available for more in depth use cases, such as directly using `VersioningController`, which drives the `@VersionTracked` property wrapper.
 This offers a little more flexibility in cases where you can't directly wrap the property, or want to hold the version history separately.

+### `@Observable` and `ObservableObject`

+This framework provides convenience initializers for use in `@Observable` and `ObservableObject` types.
+Unfortunately, the `@Observable` macro doesn't play well with property wrappers, as it synthesizes an underscore prefixed `_propertyName`, which collides with the direct accessor name for property wrappers.
+Also, as `@Published` is also a property wrapper, it leads to typing issues when attempting to wrap a property with both `@Published` and `@VersionTracked`.
+This means we need to manually declare a `VersioningController` on the type, and use it directly.

 ## Reasoning